 - 1. A school's recruitment efforts focus on attracting students who are qualified and likely to complete and benefit from the education and training provided by the school and not simply obtaining enrollments. - 2.
 A school's recruitment efforts describe the school to prospective students fully and accurately and follow practices that permit prospective students to make informed and considered enrollment decisions without undue pressure. - 3.
-A school only uses its own employees to conduct student recruiting activities and is prohibited from engaging employment agencies to recruit prospective students.
-Schools under common ownership may employ a single recruiter. - 4.
+A school only uses its own representatives to conduct student recruiting activities.
+A school is prohibited from engaging employment agencies to recruit prospective students.
+Affiliated schools may share representatives to conduct recruitment activities. - 4.
 A school is responsible to its students and prospective students for the actions and representations of its recruiters and representatives and, therefore, selects these individuals with the utmost care and provides adequate training and proper supervision.
-A school has and enforces an acceptable code of conduct for all school personnel whose primary responsibilities are to engage in recruiting and admissions functions prior to and during admission and matriculation.
-The school's code of conduct is in writing, includes, minimally, all elements set forth in Appendix IV, Substantive Standards, Standards of Accreditation, is accepted and dated by the individual employee, and a copy of which is maintained in the individual's personnel file. - 5.
-A school's personnel are trained and qualified to engage in recruiting activities and may only use a title that accurately represents the individual's primary duties. - 6.
+A school has and enforces an acceptable code of conduct for all representatives whose primary responsibilities are to engage in recruiting and admissions functions prior to and during admission and matriculation.
+The school's code of conduct is in writing, includes minimally all elements set forth in Appendix IV, Substantive Standards, Standards of Accreditation, and is accepted and dated by the representative and the school maintains a copy. - 5.
+A school's representatives are trained and qualified to engage in recruiting activities and may only use a title that accurately represents the individual's primary duties. - 6.
 A school complies with applicable federal and state laws and regulations pertaining to student recruitment. - 7.
-A school approves all promotional materials used by school personnel in advance and accepts full responsibility for the materials used. - 8.
-A school has in place policies and procedures and takes reasonable steps to ensure that its personnel do not make false, exaggerated, or misleading statements about the school, its personnel, its training, its services, or its accredited status and to ensure that its personnel do not make explicit or implicit promises of employment or salary prospects to prospective students. - 9.
-A school internally reviews and evaluates its recruiting policies and procedures and the performance of personnel involved in recruiting activities for compliance with accrediting standards and applicable law and regulation at least once annually and maintains documentation of the review and evaluation.
-The Commission, at its discretion, may require a school to audit its recruiting activities for compliance with accreditation standards or applicable law and regulation using a qualified independent third-party that is approved by the Commission prior to the verification review being conducted.
+A school approves all promotional materials used by school representatives in advance and accepts full responsibility for the materials used.